Skip to main content

 AI review instructions are configured at the repository level.
 Different repositories can have different instructions based on their specific needs.

-When you want cubic to actively flag specific issues or patterns, use custom rules instead of general context.
-Custom rules are ideal for:
+When you want cubic to actively flag specific issues or patterns, use custom agents instead of general context.
+Custom agents are ideal for:

 • Enforcing specific coding standards